Have I Changed My Plans?+

-The International Student Identity Card offers a variety of benefits to study abroad students.
+The International Student Identity Card offers a variety of benefits to students studying globally.
 For instance, students with an ISIC are eligible for reduced airfares, discounts on museum entrances and other sightseeing admission fees.
 The cost for the ISIC is approximately $22.00 (subject to change), and it can be purchased through STA Travel by calling 1-800-692-3130 or you can purchase on-line.

 Please note that some programs will supply you with an ISIC card as part of the program fee.
 Therefore, you should check your program material before purchasing a card.

-If you are participating in an Affiliated Program you will continue to pay the Comprehensive Fee to Gettysburg College as normal, regardless of the actual cost of the program.
-While specific arrangements vary, this Comprehensive Fee will cover tuition, room and board for your program and you will also receive a flight credit.
+If you are participating in an Affiliated Program you will pay the Off-Campus Study Fee for Affiliated Programs to Gettysburg College.
+This fee is comparable to the cost of a semester on-campus at Gettysburg College, and it is paid by the same process as a normal semester payment, regardless of the actual cost of the program.
+While specific arrangements vary, this Off-Campus Study Fee for Affiliated Programs will cover tuition, room and board for your program and you will also receive a flight credit.

 If you are participating in a Non-Affiliated Program you will pay the cost of the program directly to the institution sponsoring the program.
 You will pay no tuition, room or board to Gettysburg during the term off campus.
 Institutional aid does not transfer, but Federal aid and, in some cases, State aid does.
-You will be billed by Gettysburg College for a Non-Affiliated Off-Campus Study Fee that covers the administrative services provided by Gettysburg College as well as a study abroad insurance fee.
+You will be billed by Gettysburg College for a Off-Campus Study Fee for Non-Affiliated Programs that covers the administrative services provided by Gettysburg College as well as a global study insurance fee.

-You will receive a Payment Understanding form by email soon clarifying this arrangement.
-You will be asked to sign and return this form stating that you understand the financial arrangements for your program.
+You will have access to the Payment Understanding form through your Center for Global Education dashboard clarifying this arrangement.
+You will be asked to sign this form stating that you understand the financial arrangements for your program.

 Acknowledgment of Risks+

 The Acknowledgment of Risks form describes the risks associated with overseas study.
-All students will receive this form by email as well.
-Students are required to sign and return this form in order to participate in a study abroad program.
-If you have any questions specifically about this form, or generally about the risks associated with study abroad, please speak to the Office of Off Campus Studies and/or your particular program sponsor prior to signing this form.
+All students will have access to this form on their Center for Global Education Dashboard.
+Students are required to sign this form in order to participate in a global study program.
+If you have any questions specifically about this form, or generally about the risks associated with global study, please speak to the Center for Global Education and/or your particular program sponsor prior to signing this form.

 Good Academic and Social Standing+

-All students approved for off campus study, must continue to be in good academic and social standing and have a 2.0 cumulative GPA in order to study off campus.
-The Office of Off Campus Studies runs a report to ascertain that all students are in good academic and social standing at the end of each semester.
-If a student has been placed on academic or social probation between the time they were approved for study abroad, and the time they plan to participate in a study abroad program, their right to participate will be rescinded.
-Questions about this can be directed to the Office of Off Campus Studies.
+All students approved for global study, must continue to be in good academic and social standing and have a 2.0 cumulative GPA in order to study off campus.
+The Center for Global Education runs a report to ascertain that all students are in good academic and social standing at the end of each semester.
+If a student has been placed on academic or social probation between the time they were approved for global study, and the time they plan to participate in a global study program, their right to participate will be rescinded.
+Questions about this can be directed to the Center for Global Education.

 Financial Responsibility and Withdrawal Policy+

-All study abroad students must be in good financial standing with Gettysburg College in order to participate in a study abroad program.
-The College may withdraw a student from their study abroad program for failure to pay College charges.
+All global study students must be in good financial standing with Gettysburg College in order to participate in a global study program.
+The College may withdraw a student from their global study program for failure to pay College charges.